szstonelee/gointernal/slice.md

 // in C++ code
 b = struct {
-  _ptr = the original backed array with size of 10 _capacity = the original of 10
+  _ptr = the original backed array with size of 10
-  _start = new position of 2 in the array as 0 index of the slice _len = new len of 7 for the slice
+	_start = new position of 2 in the array as 0 index of the slice _len = ths size of slice, which is 7
+  _capacity = the capacity of slice, which is 8
 };
 ```

-so after b = b[2:9], if we do
+So after b = b[2:9], if we do
 ```
 // in Golang
 b[1] = 99